open-joinbase/joinbase.io/content/docs/references/performance.md

 Choosing the right data type may greatly improve your storage and query efficiency.

 * use Enum and Dict type rather than String type if your String like column has a small variance in its contents (a.k.a., low cardinality).
 * use No-nullable types with default values (such as '', 0, etc) rather than Nullable types (with null) as possible.
-Because the null value handling is tricky in some cases and the query with no-nullable type is faster than that of nullable type (although the magnitude of the benefits is related to the scenario).
+Because the null value handling is tricky in some cases and the query with no-nullable type is obviously faster than that of nullable type in many cases.

 #### Hardware

-joinbase is forged for modern hardware.
-With joinbase in a modern box, you can sleep while handling with the global device data torrent.
-Therefore, don't hesitate to use the latest hardware against the joinbase.
+JoinBase is forged for modern hardware.
+With JoinBase in a modern box, you can sleep while handling with the global device data torrent.
+Therefore, don't hesitate to use the latest hardware against the JoinBase.

 Today's SSDs(Solid State Drives) are already very cheap.
-And because the joinbase has a built-in unique reliability design, it is highly recommended to all users to use SSDs for the storage.
+And because the JoinBase has a built-in unique reliability design, it is highly recommended to all users to use SSDs for the storage.